Our Services

 While G6PD deficiency is not technically an amino acid metabolism disorder, symptoms of metabolic disorders can sometimes overlap — including fatigue, anemia, or unusual reactions to foods.

-If you're experiencing unexplained symptoms that extend beyond reactions to fava beans, it may be worth checking whether Amino Acid Metabolism Disorders could be a factor using a free online symptom checker to help you understand what might be happening.
+If you're experiencing unexplained symptoms that extend beyond reactions to fava beans, you can check for potential signs of Amino Acid Metabolism Disorders using a free AI-powered symptom checker to help identify patterns your doctor should evaluate.

 This does not replace medical care, but it can help guide informed discussions with your healthcare provider.